Historical Overview of the CASA Program

-The CASA program’s goal, from its inception and until today, is to give advanced U.S. students of the Middle East and Arab world the opportunity to bring their Arabic-language skills to the point of near-native fluency that would help them pursue their post graduate academic degrees and their research that have to do with the region.
-It also enables them to function effectively in the living-language environment of the Arab world.
-CASA adopts a content-based instruction curriculum that promotes integration of four language skills.
-In doing so, students use and interact with different language varieties in their appropriate contexts and as used in the real world by native speakers.
-The curriculum also provides an opportunity for community engagement, allowing students to immerse themselves in Egyptian society and practice their Arabic.
-CASA classes are student-centered and include discussions, essay assignments and interactions outside of class.CASA faculty members come from the Department of Arabic Language Instruction, which offers some of AUC’s oldest and most prominent Arabic programs.
-CASA instructors are innovative and highly qualified, with decades of experience in teaching Arabic at advanced levels.
+The programs under CAASIC (CASA@AUC, CAASIC Fall and Summer) offer advanced international students the opportunity to bring their Arabic-language skills to the point of near-native fluency that would help them pursue their post-graduate academic degrees and their research in the region.
+They prepare them to function effectively in the living-language environment of the Arab world..
+We adopt a content-based instruction curriculum that promotes the integration of four language skills.
+In doing so, students use and interact with different language varieties in their appropriate contexts.
+The curriculum also provides an opportunity for community engagement, allowing students to immerse themselves in Egyptian society and practice their Arabic in authentic situations.
+Classes are student-centered and include discussions, essay assignments and interactions outside of class.
+Faculty members come from the Department of Arabic Language Instruction, with qualifications and solid experience in innovative high-impact advanced language teaching.

 Highly Selective for Top Students

 Students participating in any of AUC's CAASIC programs must meet stringent language qualifications detailed in the application information.
 Usually accepted students have completed at least three years of formal instruction in Arabic to be able to meet admission requirements, and are often graduate students actively pursuing academic degrees in disciplines within fields related directly to the Middle East.